Stuck in a property chain?

-When it comes to selling a house, few things cause as much stress and anxiety as being stuck in a property chain and unable to move forward with the purchase of your new home; but what if you could sell your home with no property chain involved?
+When it comes to selling a house, few things cause as much stress and anxiety as being stuck in a property chain and unable to move forward with the purchase of your new home.

 Unfortunately, ‘property chain’ issues affect a significant number of house sales that fall through before completion.
 On top of this, even those house sales that do go through successfully, often experience frustrating and unnecessary delays as a result of property chain hold ups.